rzach/ucalgmthesis/README.md

   `amsthm` before it sets up these fonts.

 - Garamond and Utopia use the `mathdesign` package, which has a buggy `\hrulefill` command.
-The package tries to correct this.,
+The package tries to correct this.